Like us on Facebook! (Advent Lutheran Church ELCA - Charlotte)

 April 17 -- "The Soul of an American President: The Untold Story of Dwight D. Eisenhower's Faith" by Alan Sears.

-at 7pm in the gym and beginning February 1st, a Saturday morning class will be held at 10am.
+at7pm and 10:30am on Saturday mornings (family yoga), in the gym.
 Our instructor is Darlene Kendrick.
 New people are invited to join at any time.
 Just show up with a mat and $5!

 For questions, contact Brooke at

 If you are interested in receiving short daily prayer and devotions, please email

 with the name, cell phone# and email or you may sign up online at

 There are 3 Radical Love podcasts available.
 Please take some quiet time to listen to these messages that have been created as a labor of love from your Spiritual Development and Worship Teams.
 You can find a link to the podcasts on the website or you can access via ITunes or your podcast app on android phones.
 Feedback is welcome.

 "I love applying the Bible to my daily life"

 For men: What does it mean to be a man in contemporary American society?
 This group meets one Tuesday night a month in the evening and will discuss current events, read books and consult the ancient texts as they seek each other's wisdom and friendship.
 See Pastor Ward for more info.

 World Wisdom: This group feels called to explore what it means to be part of the whole human race.
 For this fall they plan to work together to bring comfort and welcome to immigrants who are passing through Charlotte.
 They will do this with the assembling of snack and hygiene bags.
 Contacts are Toni Hagerman and Esther Abdel-Hameed.